chingu-voyages/voyage-project-tier2-mobilephone/README.md

 * Overview

-  * [ ] Analyze the movies dataset and display a summary of the most popular movies.
+  * [ ] As with any dataset you shouldn't assume that the data is 100% clean.
+Ensure that you understand the data and have scanned it to identify invalid column values before you start your analysis.

 * Basic Functionality

-  * [ ] Fetch movie data from the provided JSON files in this [Google Drive directory](https://drive.google.com/drive/folders/17cGnwfhFg3HA2e7wJLmyqGh0ue1JANWY?usp=sharing).
+  * Analyze the data based on several general categories to first understand the popularity of different devices and operating systems.
+    * [ ] Display a summary of the most popular devices based on user age & gender.
-    * [ ] Analyze the data to identify the most popular movies by these categories:
+    * [ ] Display a summary of the most popular Operating system types by user age & gender

-      * Most popular 100 movies of all time
-      * Most popular 100 movies by critic score
-      * Most popular 100 movies by combined critic & audience score
+  * Analyze the data and provide answers for the following questions:
+    * [ ] How is the rate of battery drain impacted by device model and operating system?
+    * [ ] How is the rate of battery drain impacted by app usage time, screen on time, and data usage?
+    * [ ] Is batter drain impacted by any other category, like the number of apps or the gender of the user?
+    * [ ] Does the users age or gender impact screen on time or number of apps installed?
-    * [ ] For each analysis include the appropriate summary metrics such as range of scores, mean score, average score, standard deviation, and any other metric you find to be useful.
+    * [ ] For each analysis include the appropriate summary metrics such as range of scores, mean score, average score, standard deviation, and any other metric that supports your findings.
     * [ ] You should also include data visualizations of your choice to add value to the results.
-For example, a graph of the most popular 100 movies by critic plotted by some range of scores.
+For example, a graph of the most popular device models and operating system by user age and gender.
+Don't limit yourself to just this analysis though.
+Add visualizations for any or all of your analyses.
     * [ ] The metrics and visualizations you create should be clearly labelled and organized in a way that makes it easy for the user to understand what they are.
     * [ ] Make sure that your results are displayed in manner that's easy for the user to interpret.